data-engineering-community/data-engineering-wiki/Concepts/Data Mesh.md

 1. **Domain Ownership**: Arranging Data in Domains and declaring full end-to-end ownership
 2. **Data as a Product**: Applying Product-thinking to Data Assets and bridging the gap  between Producers and Consumers
-3. **Self-serve Data Platform**: Removing the intricancies of Infrastructure provisioning to enable domain autonomy and shorten lifecycles
+3. **Self-serve Data Platform**: Removing the intricacies of Infrastructure provisioning to enable domain autonomy and shorten lifecycles
 4. **Federated Computational Governance**: Seeking interoperability through global standardization